 HALF-BURIED HOUSE DRĂGHICENI, Olt, 19th century

-Representative for the ethnographic area of Romanați, Ștefan Stanciu’s half-buried house from Drăghiceni, dated at the beginning of the 19th century, was transferred to the museum in 1949.
-Like the one from Castranova, it perpetuates ancient constructive techniques.
-The exterior walls are made from massive oak planks (“pidvoare”) that line the waterproofed by fire hole.
-The interior walls (“pimnezi”) are built of bricks, with strong forks embedded in them that support the main beam of the building.
-The roof is ridged, with the framing made from hatched-carved oak trunks (“mârtaci”) and the covering from successive layers of reed, earth and straws.
+Representative for the ethnographic area of the Romanians, the border of Stefan Stanciu from Drăghiceni, dating from the beginning of the 19th century, was transferred to the museum in 1949.
+As in Castranova, he perpetuates ancient constructive techniques.
+It has the outer walls made of massive oak fur ("pidvoare") that lining the excavated and hydro -insulated pit.
+The interior walls ("primers") are built of brick, in them being strong forks that support the main beam of the construction.
+The roof is in two waters, with the oak spinning frame carved with the bard ("Mârtaci"), over which successive layers of reed, earth and straw have been placed.